The Newfoundland & Labrador Psychology Board (NLPB) regulates the profession of Psychology in the province of

 Applicants Registered in Another Jurisdiction in Canada

 Candidates already licensed to practice Psychology in other Canadian jurisdictions may be registered under fast track procedures as defined in the Canadian Free Trade Agreement (CFTA) (formerly known as the Agreement on Internal Trade or AIT).
 Required documentation is outlined in pages 3 and 5 of the Application for registration under the CFTA or AIT.

 Applicants Registered in the United States of America

 An applicant currently registered as a Psychologist in United States of America jurisdictions may be eligible for fast-track procedures n the assessment of their application.
-Required documentation is outlined during the PLUS Application process.
-The first step in this is to complete the PLUS Application Initiation Form.
+Required documentation is outlined in the Application for Registration.

 While the board has registered Psychologists from a number of jurisdictions around the world, it is the responsibility of the applicant to show that their credentials meet those specified in the Psychologists Act (2005).